The Asymmetric Traveling Salesman Problem on Graphs with Bounded Genus: Abstract

 \section{Abstract}

-We give a constant factor approximation algorithm for the asymmetric traveling salesman problem when the support graph of the solution of the Held-Karp linear programming relaxation has orientable bounded genus.
-Our result also implies Goddyn's conjecture on the existence of thin trees in graphs with orientable bounded genus.
+\baselineskip=9pt We give a constant factor approximation algorithm for the asymmetric traveling salesman problem when the support graph of the solution of the Held-Karp linear programming relaxation has bounded orientable genus.